 THE MUSHROOM CLUB is a filmmaker's journey to Hiroshima, sixty years after the bomb.
-Filmmaker Steven Okazaki, who first visited the city in 1980, takes a very personal look at Hiroshima — the place, the people, the historical event, the idea.
+Steven Okazaki, who first visited the city in 1980, takes a very personal look at Hiroshima — the place, the people, the historical event, the idea.
 He gathers a compelling collection of everyday images — a class photo, a spool of thread, a handful of buttons — and the powerful stories that come with them.

 The film features several hibakusha (atomic bomb survivors).
 The oldest was a 25-year-old newlywed and the youngest weren't yet born when the atomic bomb was dropped on August 6, 1945.
 On that day, all of their lives were unalterably changed, beyond what most of us can imagine.

 Keiji Nakazawa, then six years old, lost his father, brother and sister in the bombing.
 He survived by sheer luck, bending down to pick up a rock.
-He dedicated his life to telling his family's story in comic book form in the 2,000 page manga series "Barefoot Gen."
+He dedicated his life to telling his family's story in comic book form in the two-thousand page manga series "Barefoot Gen."

 Yoshiko Kajiyama, four years old then, clutches a spool of red thread, the only thing she has to remember her mother by.
 Orphaned by the bomb, Kajiyama and her three-year-old brother went into the hills above the city and ate the leaves off of trees to survive.